ska-telescope/ska-sdp-opinterface/docs/src/index.rst

 * Display of the current contents of the SDP Configuration library in a textual format
 * Similar to the above but shown as a a `tree view` - where nodes in the tree can be expanded and this could be connected to additional functionality.
-* A different `tree view` of the `SDP Workflows` contained in the database.
+* A different `tree view` of the `SDP Scripts` contained in the database.
 Again the nodes can be expanded to show more detail.

 .. toctree::
   :maxdepth: 1